 The TSRA performs separate functions under the Native Title Act 1993 (Cth) as the Native Title Representative Body (NTRB) for the Torres Strait region.
-In 2015, the Minister for Indigenous Affairs renewed the TSRA’s NTRB status until 30 June 2016.
+In February 2016, the Minister for Indigenous Affairs formally appointed the TSRA as the region’s NTRB for two years from 2016 to 2018.

 The TSRA’s enabling legislation is the Aboriginal and Torres Strait Islander Act 2005 (Cth).
 Part 3A, Division 1, section 142 of the Act states: